jeff-dillon/pool-inspections/README.md

 ## Demo 3: Data Analysis & Visualization

-The last step is to analyze and visualize the data to answer the questions.
+The last step is to analyze and visualize the data to answer the questions identified in the Data Discovery step.

+Add the following anlysis to the `04_Analysis` tab:

+1. A pivot table and graph summarizing the number of facilities by year.
+1. A pivot table and graph summarizing the average score by facility target audience.
-1. Add a `04_Analysis` tab with a pivot table and chart answering each of the questions defined in `00_Discovery`.
+1. A pivot table and graph summarizing the number of facilities by score trend.
-- Example questions: How many facilities have improved their scores?
-Which facilities are cleaner - Kids facilities or General facilities? etc.